microtrain/bootcamp/07-JavaScript/06-Game.md

   //that we can kill later
   var animation  = null;

   //2.
-Track the state of game over var gameOver = false;
+Track the state of game-over var gameOver = false;